Originally known as the UKERC Research Atlas, the system was originally set up in 2005 as part of

 On this site you can find several useful resources for information.

-The system consists of five components, all originally distinct but now being brought together:
+The system consists of seven components, all originally distinct but now being brought together:

 Energy Data Centre, but there are links to others held elsewhere

 - Project Catalogue - this contains information about publically funded research in energy

 derived from a range of funding bodies.
 This can be searched, and once searched, filters